jido/Arcadam/README.md

 Number 1 for the first item is optional and no other number is permitted.
 A list that immediately follows an item from another list is automatically nested.
+Similarly, an indented list item that immediately follows a non-indented list item is automatically nested.
+Differences in the level of whitespace has no effect.

-Leading whitespace has no effect but an indented list cannot start in the middle of an indented paragraph, there must be an empty line in-between.
+An indented list cannot start in the middle of an indented paragraph, there must be an empty line in-between.
 Ordered and unordered list markers can be repeated to indicate the level, just like [headers](#headers).
 Additional levels can be used in a description list by adding another ":" each time.

-However these levels are not enforced so there could be a list level 1 (`*`) nested inside a list level 2 (`**`).
+Note that these levels are not enforced so there could be a list level 1 (`*`) nested inside a list level 2 (`**`).
 It is good style to match the marker level with the nesting level of the list.